Veer56/Pawl_patrol/README.md

-# pawpularity
+# Pawpularity
-Project voor Minor AI, onderwerp afbeeldingen van petfinder.my. opdracht : 'In this image regression project you will predict the “Pawpularity” of pet photos from the Malaysian stray pet adoption website Petfinder.my.'
+Project Minor AI, UVA, subject pictures from petfinder.my. assignment : 'In this image regression project you will predict the “Pawpularity” of pet photos from the Malaysian stray pet adoption website Petfinder.my.'
+January/February 2022

 ## Team-members
 * Brian Jakobs
 * Damla Baspinar
 * Joram Brokkelkamp
 * Vera Eising

+## Content
+In this main branch there are two folders: one with all the codes of the project, second one with the reports of every milestone of the project and images used in the reports.
+Within the Code folder every milestone has it's own folder with multiple codes that were used in that milestone.
+There is one file with final code where all end codes descriped in the milestones of the report are merged in one .IPYND file.